Summer Term 2021

-To start the new term, the focus for numeracy will be geometry and statistics.
-Having covered all the necessary Year 3 units, the rest of this term will be spent revising mental and written methods for answering calculations involving the four operations as well as applying their knowledge to solve word problems.
+To start the new term, we will be revising mental and written methods for answering calculations involving the four operations as well as applying their knowledge to solve word problems.

 During science lessons, the children will continue to develop their investigative knowledge and skills while exploring the subject of ‘light’.

-Our summer term’s topic is titled ‘Extreme Earth’ and the activities will focus on developing the children’s geography, art and design skills.
+Our summer term’s topic is titled ‘Extreme Earth’ and the activities that will be completed will focus on developing the children’s Geography, Art and Design skills.
 We will be learning about the extremes of this Earth and how and where natural disasters occur through practical investigations and tasks.
 Having read ‘A Great Wave’, inspired by artwork by Hokusai, the children will work towards their own version while exploring perspective and colour mixing.
-A visit to Whitby will provide the children with the opportunity to identify the human and physical features as well as topographical features while using fieldwork skills to collect information.
+We will have the opportunity to identify human and physical features of our surroundings as well as topographical features while using fieldwork skills to collect information.
 Their final project of the year will be to design, make and evaluate a cam toy linked to their topic title.

 Our computing objective will be composing and recording simple melodies using Garage Band.